 - In cold weather or in a cold environment, helium balloons shrink.

-- In winters when the weather is cool, the capacity of the human lung decreases.
-This makes it more difficult for the athletes to perform on a freezing winter day and it also makes it difficult for people to go jogging.
+- In winter, when the weather is cool, the capacity of the human lung decreases.
+This makes it more difficult for the athletes to perform on a freezing winter day, and it also makes it difficult for people to go jogging.

 Also, Read about: